Zhong-Lab-UCSD/BENG183/PAGE.md

 #### 1) Charge Density  <a name="2311"></a>

 Proteins are composed of amino acids.
 Each of these amino acids carries charge, either positive or negative; some of them has no charge.
 Thus, because of the charges, proteins carry an overall charge (or net charge).
-Net charge of a protein depends on pH of its surroundings.
+Net charge of a protein depends on pH of its surroundings. <a href="https://www.youtube.com/watch?v=5obiHqeYEc0">[8]

 In electrophoresis, pH of the buffer is set such that all proteins at that pH will carry negative net charge.
 Being negatively charged, they will migrate to anode (positive electrode).
 [Figure 2]